Argent77/A7-WaresOfThePlanes/README.md

 ### Wares of the Planes *(for BG:EE, SoD, BG2:EE and EET)*

 This is the main component.
-It installs a large number of items from Planescape: Torment which includes weapons, accessories, utility items, and more.
+It installs a large number of items from the Planescape universe which includes weapons, accessories, utility items, and more.
 They can be purchased from a unique travelling merchant who can be found in several towns and settlements throughout the whole Baldur's Gate series.

 As the items vary greatly in power, they are only gradually made available as the main story of the game progresses.